info@rubertpartners.com |

 Probate Process and Timelines

-- Filing a probate application
+- Submission of probate application

-- Court review of the registered will
+- Judicial review of the will

 - Issuance of probate orders